vmware-archive/springsource-cloudfoundry-samples/picalc-rabbitmq/README.md

     $ vmc start picalc-master

+Note: pick a different name for the deployed URL

-Then build and deploy the worker
+Then build and deploy the worker (Note: pick a different name for the deployed URL)

     $ cd picalc-worker
     $ mvn package